 A beverage vendor license authorizes your company to sell and ship approved beverages to licensed New Hampshire wholesale distributors.
 State of New Hampshire defines a beverage as follows:

 - "Beverage" means any beer, wine, similar fermented malt or vinous liquors and fruit juices and any other liquid intended for human consumption as a beverage having an alcoholic content of not less than 1/2 of one percent by volume and not more than 6 percent alcohol by volume at 60 degrees Fahrenheit and specialty beer as defined in RSA 175:1,LXIV-a.
-The commission may approve any cider greater than 6 percent.
+The commission may approve any fermented malt beverage greater than 6 percent but not to exceed 8 percent or any cider greater than 6 percent.

 - "Beer" means beer, specialty beer as defined in RSA 175:1,LXIV-a, lager beer, ale, porter, and similar fermented malt beverages; and